How to Start a Bakery:

 - Financial projections.

-How do I start an online baking business?
+How do I start an online bakery?

 Follow the steps in our article on starting your own bakery, but instead of looking for a commercial space to buy or lease, you can create your own website with beautiful pictures of your products.

-What licenses are needed for a bakery?
+What licenses are needed to open a bakery?

 - Business license.